 Yesterday, I basically dropped watching Sailor Moon Crystal.
 I just completed watching episode five and realized that I simply wasn’t enjoying it.
-Now, I really enjoy the Sailor Moon manga and the 90’s anime, and by all means, considering that Crystal is meant to be a closer adaptation to the manga, I should enjoy Crystal just fine.
+Now, I really enjoy the Sailor Moon manga and the 90s anime.
+Sailor Moon was one of the first anime I truly got into as an anime (I didn’t really process that Pokemon, Yu-Gi-Oh and Digimon were anime at the time.
+When my friend, who was a big anime fan, introduced me to Sailor Moon, she explained anime to me.) and Sailor Moon was the first manga I ever read and owned.
+By all means, considering that Crystal is meant to be a closer adaptation to the manga, I should enjoy Crystal just fine.
 However, as I watched, I quickly noticed that I just wasn’t getting into it at any point.

 Before I continue, I don’t think it necessary to bring up the ridiculous art and animation troubles that this series has.
 While it is incredibly distracting and pause-the-video laughable at several points, that….is only partially connected to my main issues behind the show.
 If you’d like to laugh for a while, however, check out the screen caps and gifsets here http://crystalquality.tumblr.com/